Administrative penalties for child care providers

 Administrative penalties

-Find a list of the maximum penalties (in dollars) for all contraventions.
-The maximum administrative penalties are also in the Ontario General Regulation 137/15.
+Find a list of penalties (in dollars) for all contraventions.
+The maximum administrative penalties are set out in Ontario General Regulation 137/15.

 The purpose of the penalty must be to encourage compliance and prevent a person from deriving any economic benefit from contravening the act or regulations.

 An administrative penalty is also sometimes referred to as an administrative monetary penalty.
-All administrative penalties are centrally issued by the manager of the Corporate Enforcement Unit after careful consideration of the circumstances.
+All administrative penalties are centrally issued by the manager of the Regulatory Compliance Unit after careful consideration of the circumstances.

 Responsibility for payment